The Mortgage Office vs.

 Trust accounting and California compliance

 California DRE law requires trust accounting for licensed mortgage activity.
-Mortgage Automator lists trust accounting on its website, but customer feedback indicates the implementation may not meet what CA DRE-licensed lenders expect, with concerns raised around investor payment logic and potential fund commingling.
+Mortgage Automator lists trust accounting on its website, but customer feedback from CA-licensed lenders indicates the functionality may not fully meet DRE trust accounting requirements — with concerns raised around investor payment handling and potential fund commingling.
 Lenders in California or strict trust-accounting states should evaluate this closely.
 The Mortgage Office offers native trust accounting with automatic bank reconciliation built in.

 Construction lending and non-Dutch interest